zackees/setenvironment/README.md

 # Release Notes
+  * 1.0.10: Win32: path is now set in the user environment instead of the system environment (removes the need for admin rights)
   * 1.0.9: Win32: Improve expansion of keys, remove duplicates found in os.environ['PATH']
   * 1.0.8: Adds fix for windows expansion of keys
   * 1.0.7: Adds get_env_var